esfand/printit/monadscala.md

-# Monads - Another way to abstract computations in Scala #
+# Monads - to abstract computations #

 You can view **monads** as **containers** or as **computations**.
 Isn't this confusing enough ?